cj-mills/christianjmills/_posts/2022-6-28-Fastai-to-LibTorch-to-Unity-Tutorial-Windows-2.md

 ## Overview

 [Part 1](https://christianjmills.com/Fastai-to-LibTorch-to-Unity-Tutorial-Windows-1/) covered modifying the training code from the [fastai-to-unity tutorial ](https://christianjmills.com/Fastai-to-Unity-Tutorial-1/)to finetune models from the Timm library and export them as TorchScript modules.
-This post covers creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file to perform inference with these TorchScript modules using [LibTorch](https://pytorch.org/cppdocs/installing.html).
+This post covers creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file in Visual Studio to perform inference with these TorchScript modules using [LibTorch](https://pytorch.org/cppdocs/installing.html).